catglossop/ROS-triangulation-package/README.md

 The math for the triangulation algorithm can be found in "triangulation_math.pdf" in this repo.
 This document contains two approaches to triangulation, one iterative and one not.
 The second approach, the 3D rays approach is implemented in this repo.

 The required elements for using this code package are:
-1. A camera feed or rosbag that includes the object(s) of interest
+1. A camera feed in your rosbag that includes the object(s) of interest
 2. Published Odometry messages
 3. A published transform tree including:
    - The camera frame